xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Content_Type()`

-Returns an associative array containing the content type, charset and boundary if supplied:
+Returns an associative array containing the content type, charset and boundary if supplied.

+Example:

     Array
     (